dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 - What volumes are
 - How to mount a volume when running a container
+- How to list the volumes on your machine
 - ` -v` option
 - `pwd`
 - `$(pwd)`
 - `docker logs <container-name>`
+- `docker volume ls`
+- `docker voulme prune`